Last Updated on September 16, 2023 by Martina McKeough

 These are simple foam tube devices that can be cut to size and slotted in over your toes.
 Usually, you would wear the cushion on your second toe.

-A blister defence stick is a simple product but highly effective on a thong that is causing irritation.
+An anti-friction blister stick is a simple product but highly effective on a thong that is causing irritation.
 You just rub a small amount onto the area that is feeling uncomfortable and your feet should now be able to glide across the area without pain.

 You can also use them on your heels or other problem areas where your shoes or sandals are rubbing and irritating your feet.